-78 When infringement notice may be given
+79 When infringement notice may be given

-If an authorised person believes on reasonable grounds that a person has committed an infringement notice offence, the authorised person may give a notice (an infringement notice) to the person.
+If an authorised person believes on reasonable grounds that a person has committed an infringement notice offence, the authorised person may issue a notice (an infringement notice) to the person.

-79 Contents of infringement notice
+80 Contents of infringement notice

-- (1) The infringement notice must specify the following: - the name and address of the person to whom it is issued, if (a) known; - the date the infringement notice is given to the person; (b) - (c) the date and time of the infringement notice offence and the place at which the infringement notice offence occurred; - (d) a description of the offence; - (e) the prescribed amount payable for the offence; - (f) the enforcement agency to which the prescribed amount is payable. - (2) The infringement notice must include a statement to the effect of the following: - (a) the person may expiate the infringement notice offence and avoid any further action in relation to the offence by paying the prescribed amount to the specified enforcement agency within 28 days after the notice is given; - the person may elect to have the offence dealt with by a court (b) by: - completing a statement of election and giving it to the (i) specified enforcement agency; and
+- (1) The infringement notice must specify the following: - (a) the name and address of the person to whom it is issued, if known; - (b) the date the infringement notice is issued to the person; - (c) the date and time of the infringement notice offence and the place at which the infringement notice offence occurred; - (d) a description of the offence; - (e) the prescribed amount payable for the offence; - (f) the enforcement agency to which the prescribed amount is payable. - (2) The infringement notice must include a statement to the effect of the following: - (a) the person may expiate the infringement notice offence and avoid any further action in relation to the offence by paying the prescribed amount to the Council within 28 days after the notice is issued; - (b) the person may elect to have the offence dealt with by a court by: - (i) completing a statement of election and giving it to the Council; and

-- (ii) not paying the prescribed amount; - if the Fines and Penalties (Recovery) Act 2001 applies to the infringement notice offence - enforcement action may be taken under that Act if the person does nothing in response to the notice. - (3) The infringement notice must include an appropriate form for making the statement of election mentioned in clause (2)(b)(i).
+- (ii) not paying the prescribed amount; - (c) if the Fines and Penalties (Recovery) Act 2001 applies to the infringement notice offence enforcement action may be taken under that Act if the person does nothing in response to the notice. - (3) The infringement notice must include an appropriate form for making the statement of election mentioned in clause (2)(b)(i).

-80 Electronic payment and payment by cheque
+81 Electronic payment and payment by cheque